awslabs/visual-asset-management-system/README.md

 6. Set the CDK stack name and the region for deployment with environment variables `export AWS_REGION=us-east-1 && export STACK_NAME=dev` - replace with the region you would like to deploy to and the name you want to associate with the cloudformation stack that the CDK will deploy.

-7. (Optional) Set the optional feature to deploy the Point Cloud (PC) visualizer pipeline with environment variables `export pipelineActivatePCVisualizer=true` - the point cloud (PC) visualizer pipeline stack is for viewing Point Cloud files in the VAMS visualizer preview.
+7. (Optional) Set the optional feature to deploy the Point Cloud (PC) visualizer pipeline with environment variables `export PIPELINEACTIVATE_PCVISUALIZER=true` - the point cloud (PC) visualizer pipeline stack is for viewing Point Cloud files in the VAMS visualizer preview.
 You can optionally set this via CDK deploy context parameter.
 Note: This does deploy additional AWS components such as a VPC and EPV endpoints that may have additional static infrastructure costs.

 8. `npm run deploy.dev adminEmailAddress=myuser@example.com` - replace with your email address to deploy.
 An account is created in an AWS Cognito User Pool using this email address.
 Expect an email from no-reply@verificationemail.com with a temporary password.